 Vargas reminds us that, “nobody else will make your self-care a priority.”
 It seems obvious, but these words hit me like a ton of bricks.
 The only person that can and should make your self-care a priority is you.
 We so often forget to put ourselves on our to-do list and take the steps we need to take care of our mental health.
 When I was drinking, I didn’t even know self-care was a thing.
 I didn’t want to waste my time taking a bath, going to bed early, or meditating for 10 minutes … I had a life to live!
 But sobriety has taught me otherwise and that’s why I think Elizabeth Vargas’ message is so important.

 5. Show up for your pain

-When women leaders show up for other women amazing things happen.
+When women leaders show up for other women, amazing things happen.
 They inspire other women to be their authentic selves and live lives free from shame and guilt.
-In this case, women in recovery spoke out and taught us that women can and do recover, that their pain is useful, and that they’re capable of changing the world.
+When women in recovery speak out, they teach us that women can and do recover, that their pain is useful and that they’re capable of changing the world.